coderamen666/srd-v3.5-md/divine/divine-abilities-and-feats.md

 **Benefit:** This ability has several benefits:

--   For the deity's bardic abilities that have a range (countersong, *fascinate,* inspire competence, inspire greatness), that range is a number of miles equal to the deity's divine rank.
+-   For the deity’s bardic abilities that have a range (countersong, *fascinate,* inspire competence, inspire greatness), that range is a number of miles equal to the deity’s divine rank.
 -   The deity can use any bardic music inspiration ability as a standard action.
 The inspiration takes effect immediately after the deity concludes the action.
--   The deity's bardic music abilities can affect even those normally immune to mind-affecting effects.
+-   The deity’s bardic music abilities can affect even those normally immune to mind-affecting effects.
 However, such creatures gain a +10 bonus on their Will saves to resist such effects.
--   The effects of all the deity's bardic music abilities are doubled.
+-   The effects of all the deity’s bardic music abilities are doubled.
     Inspire courage grants a +8 morale bonus on saving throws against charm and fear effects and a +8 morale bonus on attack and damage rolls; inspire competence grants a +4 competence bonus on skill